 Though Cardenas has had success acquiring a different aid package, virtually all other students interviewed for this piece reported the opposite outcome.
 And the variety of student experiences with SRFS reflects the University’s lack of a clearly outlined and enforced financial aid policy.

 News of this policy change came to light after another increase in Penn’s financial aid budget.
 In recent years, Penn has repeatedly noted how the growth in the budget for undergraduate financial aid has outpaced the percentage increase in tuition.
-For fiscal year 2018, the is $224 million, a $9 million increase from fiscal year 2017.
-This increase of 4.9 percent is higher than in tuition from 2017 to 2018.
+For fiscal year 2018, the undergraduate financial aid budget is $224 million, a $9 million increase from fiscal year 2017.
+This increase of 4.9 percent is higher than the 3.9 percent increase in tuition from 2017 to 2018.

 But it is possible that some of these policies have been adopted to get students to graduate sooner, said Mark Kantrowitz, a financial aid expert whose work has been published in The New York Times and the Washington Post.